-Trevor’s education includes a Fellowship in Applied Functional Science at the Gray Institute, personal training and sport studies at the Fitness Institute of Australia (Sydney), a degree from the University of Michigan in addition to weekend seminar certifications.
-Trevor credits his mentors, Brett Bloom (DPT,FAFS, CSCS), Jeff Nelson (MPT, FAFS, CSCS), and Mike Van Gilder (DPT,FAFS,CSCS) with continued instruction in a clinical setting.
-It was under their tutelage that he refined his understanding of biomechanics and functional movement.
+Trevor’s education includes being an Ironman Certified Coach, a Fellow of Applied Functional Science from the Gray Institute, personal training and sport studies at the Fitness Institute of Australia (Sydney), a degree from the University of Michigan and various continued education seminar certifications.
+Trevor also worked in a clinical setting as a physical therapy aid for a number of years.